 Various types of construction equipment will be required to erect the transmission towers and suspend the electrical cables between them.
-A TLB, cement truck and mobile crane will be used during the construction phase in conjunction with 102 labourers.
+A TLB, cement truck and mobile crane will be used during the construction phase, which utilise a total of 102 labourers.

-- Access roads
+Access roads